erickim713/DesignProject/dp4/README.md

 *  **Instructions** :
    * Our prototype is accessible through following link: https://marvelapp.com/43g90a1/screen/27327836
    * When first opened press enable location access (it was made to pretend that we are using the location service to track the user).
 The rest is self-explanatory.
 The user can start recording by pressing the record, there's a stop button when the user want to stop the recording.
 User can see the history (path and pictures) of drinking with view history.

 -----------
 ### **Observations**

 * The user always has to select dates from the calendar
-  * provide a default page with the most recent history, because most of the time, the user wants to check the most recent history(last night)
+  * Provide a default page with the most recent history, because most of the time, the user wants to check the most recent history(last night)
-  * can show up to 5 most recent histories in one page and users can scroll down like a blog and additionally we can make a button to view all past histories, which can lead us to the calendar page
+  * Can show up to 5 most recent histories in one page and users can scroll down like a blog and additionally we can make a button to view all past histories, which can lead us to the calendar page

 * Need more information/detail about the visited places, money spent, calls made
-  * click on the entries and expand to show more details
+  * Click on the entries and expand to show more details

 * Starting and ending the recording is not understandable.
 Users are confused whether the recording automatically stops or not and what would happen when the user forgets to stop recording.
-  * when the user presses stop, it should not lead to the main page, but rather display the accumulated information so far for that night.
+  * When the user presses stop, it should not lead to the main page, but rather display the accumulated information so far for that night.
-  * stop button should change to a resume button, in case the user accidentally clicked stop
+  * Stop button should change to a resume button, in case the user accidentally clicked stop

 * Wants the visualization of the exact path